basarat/algorithms/src/doublyLinkedList/README.md

 }
 ```

-There is a data structure called a `doubly` linked list that would make figuring out the node `previous` to the tail trivial.
+There is a data structure called a `doubly` linked list that would make it trivial to figure out the second last node i.e. the node `previous` to the tail.

 ```js
 undefined <-> node { value, next, prev } <-> node { value, next, prev } <-> undefined